w3c/WebPlatformWG/WorkMode.md

 ## Participation and Communication

-Web Platform' formal Participation and Communication models are documented in the [Participation](//www.w3.org/2015/10/webplatform-charter.html#participation) and [Communications](//www.w3.org/2015/10/webplatform-charter.html#communication) sections of its Charter, respectively.
+The group's formal Participation and Communication models are documented in the [Participation](//www.w3.org/2015/10/webplatform-charter.html#participation) and [Communications](//www.w3.org/2015/10/webplatform-charter.html#communication) sections of its Charter, respectively.

 Strictly speaking, only the Chairs and Editors have firm participation requirements.
 However, all WG members are strongly encouraged to participate in all of the [specifications in progress](https://www.w3.org/WebPlatform/WG/PubStatus).